pygame/pygame/docs/reST/tut/SpriteIntro.rst

 :Author: Pete Shinners
 :Contact: pete@shinners.org
-:Revision: 1.1, April 12th, 2002
+:Revision: 1.2, 2002-04-12 (Updated 2017-03-13)

 Pygame version 1.3 comes with a new module, ``pygame.sprite``.
-This module is written in python and includes some higher level classes to manage your game objects.
+This module is written in Python and includes some higher-level classes to manage your game objects.
 By using this module to its full potential, you can easily manage and draw your game objects.
 The sprite classes are very optimized, so it's likely your game will run faster with the sprite module than without.